-An oaked wine (otherwise known as wooded wine) can be an acquired taste for some, but many people really enjoy the flavours imparted by an oak barrel from the outset.
+An oaked (or wooded) wine may be an acquired taste, but is a highly prized flavour for many wine lovers.
 Oak barrel fermentation adds a range of flavours to wine including vanilla, cloves, butter, popcorn, toast, spice and char.
 Oak also provides complexity to a wine’s aroma and taste.

 The porous nature of oak allows for the right amount of oxygenation and evaporation for wine to ferment.
 It is this gradual introduction of oxygen that results in a smoother rounder finished product.
 Oak is the ideal timber for a wine barrel because it is strong and can be bent into barrel staves.
 Oak has a neutral wood smell and is high in tannins.
-Tannins allow red wines to age at an ideal rate and the oaky walls of the barrel provide gradual extraction of wood flavours into the wine as fermentation occurs.
-The use of oak barrels is a long-held winemaking tradition throughout the world and remains popular to this day.
-Even in modern wineries where production is predominantly in stainless-steel tanks, oak chips contained in fabric bags or cut barrel staves might be used to impart oaky flavours.
-Many winemakers, of course, believe there is no substitute for the real thing, when the budget allows for it.
+Tannins allow red wines to age at an ideal rate and the oaky barrel provides gradual extraction of wood flavours into the wine as fermentation occurs.
+The use of oak is a long-held winemaking tradition throughout the world and remains popular to this day.
+Even in modern wineries where production is predominantly in stainless-steel tanks, oak chips contained in fabric bags or cut barrel staves are used to impart oaky flavours.

 Generally, Margaret River winemakers use either French oak (Quercus robur) French white oak (Quercus petrea) or American white oak (Quercus alba).
 Barrels from other parts of the world, including Asian and Eastern European regions, are also used.
-Experienced winemakers might choose to employ a combination of oaks (depending on the grape varieties used) and to expose them to those various oaks for a specific amount of time.
-This level of winemaking requires a high degree of discernment and for this reason oak plays a very important part in creating wines of distinction.
-Fermenting in oak is a technique that our local Margaret River winemakers excel at and after years of experimentation carefully constructed oak regimes are without doubt crucial elements of some of our favourite local vintages.
+Experienced winemakers might choose to employ a combination of oaks (depending on the grape varieties used) which the wine is exposed to for a set amount of time.
+Winemaking involves discernment and oak is an important distinction.
+Our local Margaret River winemakers excel at using oak to create some of our favourite local vintages.

 Each oak variety has unique characters which a winemaker will select for.
 French oak is much tighter grained than American oak and as a result of this imparts more subtle savoury and spicy flavours.
 French oak is has firmer, but silkier, tannins while American oak delivers a more intense oak flavour, sweeter coconut and vanillin characters and a more robust mid-palate.
 Experts in barrel production understand that even different microclimates can affect the qualities of an oak barrel despite being the exact same variety.
-French oaks are known to have noticeable variations, depending on which region they are from, which means growing and marketing premium oak is a serious business and a matter of great pride.
+French oaks have noticeable variations, depending on where they originate, making the use of oak a matter of great pride.
 Many vineyards use barrels from a variety of regions across the globe, carefully matching the grape varieties with a barrel type and age.

-An oak barrel is the ideal environment for encouraging metabolic change, such as malolactic fermentation (which makes wine taste and feel creamier on the palate).
-Malolactic fermentation creates what is known as secondary aromas.
+An oak barrel is the ideal environment for encouraging metabolic change, such as malolactic fermentation which creates secondary aromas.
 This is in contrast to primary aromas which come from the grape variety itself.

 How are oak barrels made?